Mikel Ruffinelli

-Mikel Ruffinelli is an American woman who currently holds the record of widest hip in the world, according to the World Record Academy.
-Her weight is more than 420 lb and her hips measures an unusual 8 ft in circumference, although her waist is only 3 ft 4 in.
+Mikel Ruffinelli is an American woman who currently holds the record of widest hips in the world, according to the World Record Academy.
+Her weight is more than 420 lb, and her hips measure an unusual 8 ft in circumference, although her waist is only 3 ft 4 in.
 She is 5 ft 4 in tall.

 Early life, marriage and pregnancy

-Mikel was a normal-sized young woman and in her early 20s weighed an above average 13 st. But at 22, she put on 4 st after having first child Andrew.
+Ruffinelli was a normal-sized young woman, and in her early 20s weighed an above average 13 st. At 22, she put on 4 st after having her first child, Andrew.
 After daughters Destynee, Autumn, and Justyce followed, her weight and hips ballooned further.

 She eats an average 5,000 calories a day.

 It is possible that this extraordinary accumulation of fat tissue is an advanced stage of a medical condition called lipedema.